CivicSpleen/appurl/README.rst

 Documentation
 =============

-See the documentation in the `/docs directory of this repo <http://civicknowledge.org/appurl/>`_.
+See the documentation at http://appurl.readthedocs.io/